Vanguard Ultra-Short Bond ETF

 What are the main risks of holding VUSB?

-Based on the provided information, here are the key risks of holding VUSB:
+Based on the available information, the key risks of holding VUSB are:

 What is the price forecast for VUSB in 2026?